 Brilliant Industries reviews the worksheet from the previous example, confirming the accuracy of the numbers.
 It clicks on New Depreciation Entry to generate a depreciation entry for all fixed assets for the 2018 accounting period:

-Since Brilliant does not assign fixed assets to tracking codes, it leaves those fields blank.
-It could, however, have chosen tracking codes if it desired.
+Since Brilliant does not assign fixed assets to divisions, it leaves those fields blank.
+It could, however, have chosen divisions if it desired.

 For subsequent accounting periods, the book values determined by Manager after applying the calculated depreciation will be used as the starting point for the next Depreciation Calculation Worksheet.